-An SCP may redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SCP_REDIRECTION" and with the targetSCP attribute indicating the apiRoot of the SCP towards which the request is redirected.
-In this scenario, the 307 Temporary Redirect or 308 Permanent Redirect response shall not include any Location header field.
-The HTTP client should then send the HTTP request towards the target NF service instance using the SCP indicated indicated in the response.
-An HTTP client shall ignore the information received in the Location header field if it receives a 307 Temporary Redirect or 308 Permanent Redirect response with the cause attribute set to "SCP_REDIRECTION and including a Location header field ".
+An SCP may redirect an HTTP request towards a different SCP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SCP_REDIRECTION" and with the targetScp attribute indicating the apiRoot of the SCP towards which the request is redirected.
+In this scenario, the 307 Temporary Redirect or 308 Permanent Redirect response shall include a Location header field where the content of the Location header field is implementation specific.
+The HTTP client should then send the HTTP request towards the target NF service instance using the SCP indicated in the 307 or 308 response; when doing so, the HTTP client shall ignore the information received in the Location header field if it receives a 307 Temporary Redirect or 308 Permanent Redirect response with the cause attribute set to "SCP_REDIRECTION" and including a Location header field, and it shall use the apiRoot included in targetScp IE as the apiRoot of the request URI to retransmit the HTTP request message via the alternative SCP.

 NOTE 1: The SCP can alternatively forward the request message to another SCP when there is a failure between the SCP and the target NF, and if the SCP knows that another SCP can reach the target NF and the 3gpp-Sbi-Max-Rsp-Time included the request message has not expired.

-A SEPP may redirect an HTTP request towards a different SEPP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SEPP_REDIRECTION" and with the targetSEPP attribute indicating the apiRoot of the SEPP towards which the request is redirected.
-In this scenario, the 307 Temporary Redirect or 308 Permanent Redirect response shall not include any Location header field.
-The HTTP client should then send the HTTP request towards the target NF service instance using the SEPP indicated in the response.
-An HTTP client shall ignore the information received in the Location header field if it receives a 307 Temporary Redirect or 308 Permanent Redirect response with the cause attribute set to "SEPP_REDIRECTION" and including a Location header field.
+NOTE 2: An SCP implementation can set the content of the Location header field e.g. to the request URI received in the service request but with the apiRoot of the SCP to which the request is redirected.

-5GC NFs that support indirect communications, SCPs and SEPPs shall support receiving a 307 Temporary Redirect or 308 Permanent Redirect response not including a Location header field, as described above.
+A SEPP may redirect an HTTP request towards a different SEPP by sending a 307 Temporary Redirect or 308 Permanent Redirect response to the HTTP client including a RedirectResponse data structure (see 3GPP TS 29.571 [13]) with the cause attribute set to "SEPP_REDIRECTION" and with the targetSepp attribute indicating the apiRoot of the SEPP towards which the request is redirected.
+In this scenario, the 307 Temporary Redirect or 308 Permanent Redirect response shall include a Location header field where the content of the Location header field is implementation specific.
+The HTTP client should then send the HTTP request towards the target NF service instance using the SEPP indicated in the response; when doing so, the HTTP client shall ignore the information received in the Location header field if it receives a 307 Temporary Redirect or 308 Permanent Redirect response with the cause attribute set to "SEPP_REDIRECTION" and including a Location header field, and it shall use the apiRoot included in targetSepp IE as the apiRoot of the request URI to retransmit the HTTP request message via the alternative SEPP.

-NOTE 2: 5GC NF APIs technical specifications indicate that a Location header field is included in 307 Temporary Redirect or 308 Permanent Redirect response with the cause attribute set to "SCP_REDIRECTION" or "SEPP_REDIRECTION".
-However, the use of this information can result to misbehaviours and is not needed for the HTTP client during a redirection to an SCP or SEPP.
+NOTE 3: An SEPP implementation can set the content of the Location header field e.g. to the request URI received in the service request but with the apiRoot of the SEPP to which the request is redirected.